 Typical houses of San Emiliano

-As we get into the heart of this ancient people, we see some other neighbor, as if deep down he had felt our steps hundreds of meters before and decided to go out to meet us and greet us and get us out of doubt.
-We also salute to not be impolite.
-There comes a time when someone invites us to an autochthonous wine in a cellar that before, possibly, occupied a block.
-We return to pull manual: "the traditional house in Allande responds to the type of house-quadrangular block of two floors, which includes the house and the block in the bass".
+As we get into the heart of this ancient town, we already see another neighbor, as if he had felt our footsteps hundreds of meters before and now decided to go out to meet us to greet us and get us out of doubt.
+We also greet not to be discourteous.
+There comes a time when someone invites us to a native wine in a winery that used to occupy a block before.
+We pull again the manual: «the traditional house in Allande responds to the type of quadrangular block-house with two floors, which includes the house and the stable in the ground floor».

 It could be the effect of the wine, almost a mysterious elixir, that we return to the elements and the mental fog has dissipated.
 The houses then appear, with walls and slate roofs.
 They are known but for some reason much more rustic than anywhere else.
-Here the typical house of the Asturian West is mixed with the medieval masonry everywhere, And the beautiful granaries and bread boxes Despite belonging to the eighteenth or nineteenth century, it seems that they offered service to former vassals of the XV.
-Its signs are ancestral and we can not interpret them because perhaps this is also part of the legend of San Emiliano.
-As much we know this: "There are very well-known inscriptions, with diverse ornamental and symbolic reasons, that characterize a decorative style that is known as Allande style".
+Here the typical house of the Asturian West is mixed with the medieval masonry everywhere, And the beautiful granaries and bread boxes despite belonging to the eighteenth or nineteenth century, more seems to offer service to former vassals of the fifteenth.
+Their signs are ancestral and we fail to interpret them because perhaps this is also part of the legend of San Emiliano.
+As much we know this: "There are very notorious inscriptions, with various ornamental and symbolic motifs, that characterize a decorative style that is known as the Allande style."

-In the absence of further clarification from the documentalists, we find a sign certainly ambiguous: "San Emiliano was declared an artistic and picturesque group in 1971".
+In the absence of further clarification by the documentary filmmakers, we find a certainly ambiguous sign: «San Emiliano was declared an artistic and picturesque ensemble in 1971».
 Picturesque?
 At least we have a specific date.
-It seems that since the XVI century in which the Casa de La Torre is cataloged, until 1971, the time would have passed silently without anyone dating it, and that from 1971 until our arrival, nothing else had happened in this temporary tunnel.
+It seems that since the 16th century in which the Casa de La Torre is cataloged, until 1971, time had passed silently with no one to date it, and that from 1971 until our arrival nothing else had happened in this temporary tunnel.

 We have quoted the House of the Tower.
 You are right.
-Of course it does not go unnoticed: "This stately set is organized around a quadrangular tower, with three floors and built in the sixteenth century, which are joined by two bodies of lower height, one coeval of the tower and the other something later .
-The Tower has four shields corresponding to some of Allande's most powerful families. " We already have another piece of information: powerful families.
-The truth is that we already boasted it.
-In general, the constructions of San Emiliano are not anything.
-Gentlemen, there are them here, or at least, humbolos.
-It is also the House of Saints, its Romanesque churchEtc., etc.
+Of course it does not go unnoticed: «This stately complex is organized around a quadrangular tower, with three floors and built in the 16th century, to which two smaller bodies are attached, one contemporary of the tower and the other somewhat later .
+The Tower sports four shields corresponding to some of the most powerful families in Allande ».
+We already have another fact: powerful families.
+The truth is that we already assumed it.
+In general the buildings of San Emiliano are not anything.
+Gentlemen, there are them here, or at least, meet them.
+Is also the House of Saints, its Romanesque churchEtc., etc.